SophieDurrant/WordFrequencyCount/README.md

 -u --uncommon-words: remove the most common words in the English language from the output.
-		Specify a number to specify the number of words to be removed -c --compare Use this flag to enable comparasion with most common words -H --histogram: displays a histogram to visualise the distribution of words.
+		Specify a number to specify the number of words to be removed -c --compare Use this flag to enable comparasion with most common words -p --phrases Use this flag to analyse phrases.
+Use a numeric argument to specify the minimum number of words in a phrase, otherwise the defailt is 2.
+-H --histogram: displays a histogram to visualise the distribution of words.

 #License: